 - Feng Hao, "Kish's Key Exchange Scheme Is insecure," IEE Information Security, Vol. 153,

 - It points out that a "totally secure" communication system, featured in Science (2005), is seriously flawed.
 In security design, one cannot make security assumptions arbitrarily.

 - Feng Hao, Piotr Zielinski, "A 2-Round Anonymous Veto Protocol (Transcript of Discussion),"

 14th International Workshop on Security Protocols (SPW'06), Cambridge, UK, LNCS 5087, pp. 212-214, 2009.
 [Springer]

 - It is a discussion of transcript of the av-net workshop paper.

 - Feng Hao, Piotr Zielinski, "A 2-Round Anonymous Veto Protocol," Proceedings of the 14th

 International Workshop on Security Protocols (SPW'06), Cambridge, UK, LNCS 5087, pp. 202-211, 2006.
 [Paper] [Slides][Springer]

 - It proposes a solution to the Dining Cryptographers problem (Chaum, 1988).
-Our proposal is by far the most efficient among all solutions proposed so far.
+Our solution is by far the most efficient among those proposed since 1988.

 - Feng Hao, Ross Anderson, John Daugman, "Combining Crypto with Biometrics Effectively,"